Tediisu/Re-Spotify/README.md

    <img src="https://github.com/Tediisu/Re-Spotify/blob/main/reSpotify/clearList.png" width="150">
 </p>
 The images above showcases the application to dynamically add a playlist, undo and clear all the playlists.
+And it will also add songs and undo.